SamPorter1984/Aletheo/contracts/README.md

-VSRERC20, TrustMinimizedProxy and TrustMinimizedLGE are finalized contracts.
+VSRERC20, TrustMinimizedProxy, FoundingEvent and Staking contract are live contracts and have a bug bounty page: https://gitcoin.co/issue/SamPorter1984/Aletheo/3/100025576.
 It's a minimum required set of contracts to start Founding Event and beta test.
-All other contracts are currently drafts.
+All other contracts are currently drafts and probably vulnerable.